 - You want to save time by searching in a subject-specific, content-specific, or other criteria-specific database for information

 - You have been given a recommended database to use by a professor or librarian

 - You are not finding the results you need or are finding too many results in the Multi-Search

-- You are looking for very specific types of information (e.g. SWOT analysis reports)
+- You are looking for very specific or unique types of information (e.g. SWOT analysis reports)